sharky72/GitSubModulesVsPlugin/Readme.md

 ##Shown information
 - Git version
-- Path to the current open solution
+- Path to the current open solution (clickable -> Open in File-Explorer)
 - Submodules of this repository
- - Status of the last action (git command)
+ - Status of the last action
- - Name of the Submodule
+ - Name of the Submodule (clickable -> Open in File-Explorer)
  - Id (SHA-1) of the submodule
  - Last commit Id (SHA-1 or Tag) of the submodule
  - Status of the submodule